fdeblasio/pokeemerald-expansion/README.md

     - Learn Earth Power by level up

 - Cleffa (not in main game):
+    - Atk: 25->30
+    - Def: 28->30
     - Evolution: friendship->12
     - Learns Fairy Wind by level up

+- Clefairy (not in main game):
+    - Def: 48->50
+    - Learns Fairy Wind and Alluring Voice by level up

-- Clefairy/Clefable (not in main game):
+- Clefable (not in main game):
+    - Def: 73->75
-    - Learn Fairy Wind and Alluring Voice by level up
+    - Learns Fairy Wind and Alluring Voice by level up

 - Vulpix/Ninetales:
     - Learn Mystical Fire by level up